CAF 5-year ranking

-2017 season expansion

-On 30 May 2016, CAF expanded the group stage team participation in its club competitions from 8 to 16, including a quarter-final knockout stage in the process.
-CAF announced the ranking system based on the new format in March 2018.

-2019–20 season change

-On 4 June 2019, CAF announced an updated ranking for the 2019–20 season, which was to be based on results from each CAF club competition from 2015 to the first ever cross-year season of 2018–19, with Tanzania replacing Ivory Coast in the top 12 associations.

 Criteria for awarding points

 CAF approved its basic criteria based on the criteria used in the election of the CAF Clubs of the 20th Century in 2000 for awarding points in 2003.
 This was changed in 2005 with the addition of a criterion that rewards clubs that advance to the semi-finals of the FIFA Club World Cup.
 This methodology has also been used to create an all-time ranking for CAF clubs, adding the points that would have been obtained by each club based on its results since 1965.

 For the rankings system, only results since 1998 have been counted with the CAF Super Cup and the FIFA World Cup Club excluded from the system since 2011.
 The table below shows the years during which the competitions were operated:

-Weighting Factor
+Weighting factor

 Since 2011, points have been weighted according to the year of performance results when calculating the rankings.
-For the current ranking, the points calculated based on performances in CAF club competitions between 2018-19 and the 2022–23 season, the points are multiplied by a coefficient according to the year as follows:
+For the current ranking, the points calculated based on performances in CAF club competitions between 2020–21 and the 2024–25 season, the points are multiplied by a coefficient according to the year as follows: